 2. Energy inefficiency: A hard disk drive consumes more power than a solid-state drive.
 Essentially, an HDD needs more power input to operate its moving parts, specifically the magnetic head and the rotating metallic platter.
 This limitation is another reason why an HDD is unsuitable for compact devices.
 Hence, manufacturers choose to equip portable computers with an SSD to promote energy efficiency and lengthen the battery life.

 3. Produces distracting mechanical sound: Noise is another disadvantage of a hard disk drive.
 The rotation of the metallic platter and the back-and-forth movement of the magnetic head create mechanical noises and subtle vibrations while an HDD is in operation.
 This is noticeable during booting the computers or reading and writing a large amount of data.
 On the other hand, an SSD does not produce any mechanical sound.

 4. Less durable than SSD: Perhaps, the most notable disadvantage of a hard disk drive when compared to a solid-state drive is its susceptibility to data loss and integrity failure due to physical vulnerability.
 The moving parts of an HDD make it vulnerable to damages due to drops and shudders.
 This is the reason why an SSD is more appropriate for laptops or portable computers.
 Similarly, an external SSD is more durable than an external HDD.
 Note that moving and carrying a device increase the risk of physical damages.

 5. Larger physical form: The form factor of a hard disk drive is bulkier than an SSD.
 Manufacturers cannot reduce the size of an HDD because they need to take into consideration the placement and operation of its moving parts.
-This makes HDD unsuitable for applications in which mobility and smaller physical profile are important factors.
-Hence, ultrathin laptops and devices such as smartphones and tablets are equipped with SSD.
+Hence, this physical limitation makes HDD unsuitable for applications in which mobility and smaller physical profile are important factors.
+Hence, ultrathin laptops and devices such as smartphones and tablets are equipped with SSDs.